Katerini: Religion

 Evangelical Church at the Park of the Evangelicals in the Evaggelika districkt of Katerini, which was built in 1925 and rebuilt in 1931.

 The Metropolis of Kitros, Katerini and Platamon, a part of the Church of Greece which is a part of the wider Greek Orthodox Church, has 16 congregations within the city of Katerini.
 There is also an Old Calendarist church in the city.
-Katerini has a relatively numerous Protestant community, as a result of the organised settlement of Evangelical Greek refugees from Asia Minor and Pontus (region).
+Katerini has a relatively numerous Protestant community, as a result of the organised settlement of Evangelical Greek refugees from Asia Minor and Pontus.
 Today the Greek Evangelical Church of Katerini has almost 1,100 followers, many of them are concentrated in the Evaggelika district of the city of Katerini.
 Other Protestant denominations, that have a church within the city, are the Free Apostolic Church of Pentecost, the Greek Apostolic Church of Pentecost and the Seventh-day Adventist Church.
 The Protestant community is fully integrated in the life of the city, but in the past there were tensions between the Evangelical community and the Greek Orthodox majority.
 These tensions led to the arson of the Evangelical Church of Katerini from a Greek Orthodox mob in March 1930.

 Education

 The city of Katerini public schools is a part of the public education system consisting of member schools: Preschool, Primary, Gymnasium (middle school) schools, Evening Gymnasium, Second Chance Adult School (SDE), Unified Special Vocational Gymnasium-High School Laboratory of Special Vocational Education (EEEEK), Vocational School (EPAS) of Public Employment Service (DYPA), General High Schools, Evening General High School, Music High School, Vocational High School, Model Vocational High School, Evening Vocational High School, Unified Special Vocational Gymnasium-High School, Public School of Advanced Vocational Training (DSAEK) of Katerini, Public School of Advanced Vocational Training (DSAEK) of the General Hospital of Katerini, International Hellenic University - Katerini Campus, Center of Lifelong Learning (KDVM) of the Municipality of Katerini, Re-Training Programs of non-formal education with 380 hours each program of the Ministry of Tourism supervised by the Experimental School of Advanced Vocational Training of Tourism of Makedonia for employed and unemployed persons of tourism professions operate at times after an official public announcement.

-Various others are: Private schools (preschool, primary, secondary), Municipal Odeion of Katerini that is a conservatoire of music education, Private School of Meat Professions of Lydia, Private School of Advanced Vocational Training (ISAEK) of Lydia, Training courses by the Rescue Team of Pieria, School of Samaritans and Rescuers of the Hellenic Red Cross (HRC) Volunteer Corps of Samaritans, Rescuers and Lifeguards - Branch of Katerini.
+Various others are: Private schools (preschool, primary, secondary), Municipal Odeion of Katerini that is a conservatoire of music education, Private School of Meat Professions of Lydia, Private School of Advanced Vocational Training (ISAEK) of Lydia, Private School for Lifeguards of Lifeguard Patrol, Training courses by the Rescue Team of Pieria, School of Samaritans and Rescuers of the Hellenic Red Cross (HRC) Volunteer Corps of Samaritans, Rescuers and Lifeguards - Branch of Katerini.

 From 2006 to 2016 was operating the Second Chance Seminary School of Katerini of the Ministry of Education, that was suspended its operation since the academic year 2016–2017, which was a two years public ecclesiastical lifelong learning education boarding school housed in the Ecclesiastical Guesthouse of the Metropolis of Kitros, Katerini and Platamon in the Prosilio settlement.